exonum/exonum-doc/src/advanced/services/anchoring.md

 A completed anchoring transaction is a (transitional) anchoring tx proposal supplied with at least `m` anchoring signatures for each input.

-- A completed anchoring transaction SHOULD be pushed to the Bitcoin network by the proposer of the block at height `H+1`.
+- A completed anchoring transaction SHOULD be pushed to the Bitcoin network by the every validator agreeing upon it after a validator receives data necessary for its creation.
 - If a validator has more sigs for a completed anchoring tx than necessary, the validator SHOULD use sigs belonging to the anchoring pubkeys with the least indices as specified by the ordering in _Section 3_.
 Note that as a result, the validator MAY omit his own signatures from the transaction.
-- If a completed tx is not pushed to the network for 1 minute (**TODO: parameter?**) after a validator receives data necessary for its creation, the validator SHOULD push the completed tx on his own.

 Note that a completed anchoring transaction MAY reference UTXOs created by previous anchoring transactions, which are not yet confirmed.
 This situation is normally processed by the Bitcoin nodes; a chain of unconfirmed transactions is stored in the mempool and is gradually confirmed.
 There are limits on the length of unconfirmed transaction chains dictated by the node policies (i.e., these rules are local and configurable, and not a part of consensus).
 By default, the maximum number of unconfirmed transaction ancestors/descendants is 25 [BtcMainH].
 This SHOULD be enough for the anchoring intervals mentioned in _Section 3.1_.

-As alias for the new Anchoring transaction could be created by byzantine node (i.e. transaction with the same outputs, but different list (or order) of signatures, thus having new tx-id) there is no guarantee that transaction would be written to the Bitcoin blockchain sometime.
+As alias for the new Anchoring transaction could be created by byzantine node (i.e. transaction with the same outputs, but different list of signatures, thus having new tx-id) there is no guarantee that transaction would be written to the Bitcoin blockchain sometime.

 Moreover, as new Anchoring transaction is based on the selected LECT that could be still in the mempool and could be substituted by another byzantine transaction, there is no guarantee that this anchored block would be really anchored sometime.